 Using the logbook method, your claim is based on the work-related percentage of your car expenses.
-These expenses include registration, insurance, interest on a motor vehicle loan, lease payments, maintenance, repairs, fuel costs, and depreciation.

 Note that you aren’t able to claim capital costs like the purchase price of your car, the principal required for a loan, or any costs related to improving the car (like window tinting).
 However, you can claim depreciation of your vehicle.
 See how to calculate and claim your vehicle depreciation.

 You will need to calculate the percentage of your total kilometres that are work-related.
 Unlike the cents per km method, you will need to be able to show a vehicle log book for a period covering at least 12 consecutive weeks, and if your driving fluctuates across a year, many people suggest maintaining a vehicle log book year-round for the best chance of a higher deduction.
 You can use that same 12-week logbook for the next five years so long as your driving doesn't change much.

 You will also need to provide written evidence (receipts and/or invoices) for all of your car expenses, except for fuel and oil which can be estimated based on your odometer readings from the start and end of the logbook period if you don’t have receipts for your actual expenses.